angular/angular/aio/content/guide/testing.md

 This guide offers tips and techniques for unit and integration testing Angular applications.

-The guide presents tests of a sample CLI application that is much like the [_Tour of Heroes_ tutorial](tutorial).
+The guide presents tests of a sample application created with the [Angular CLI](cli).
+This sample application is much like the one created in the [_Tour of Heroes_ tutorial](tutorial).
 The sample application and all tests in this guide are available for inspection and experimentation:

 - <live-example embedded-style>Sample app</live-example>